preeticancode/hike-with-me/README.md

 Balsamiq - Used to create wireframes.

 Git - For version control.

+Gitpod - To work on website as workspace.

 Github - To save and store the files for the website.